Gigil: 2024

 Gigil was handpicked by The ONE Asia Creative Awards of The One Show New York to conceptualize and execute its call-for-entries campaign in 2024.

 Gigil won a gold for its 4Dish Pot campaign for Netflix under the Outdoor Lotus category.
 The same campaign also won a gold and a silver in the Clio Entertainment Awards in 2024.

 Gigil's Summer campaign in 2024 for Grab, won a silver award for Film at the Cannes Lions 2024.
 The same campaign also won a silver and a crystal award in Korean advertising festival MAD STARS in 2024.

-Gigil won in the Asia Pacific Effie Awards in 2024 for marketing effectiveness, winning a silver for TNT Telco and a bronze for CoCo Tea.
+Gigil won in the Asia Pacific Effie Awards in 2024 for marketing effectiveness, winning a silver for TNT and a bronze for CoCo Tea.
 Gigil also grabbed 3rd Place, Independent Agency of the Year in the same show.

 At the YouTube Works Awards in 2024, Gigil’s campaign for CoCo Tea entitled Cool was declared “Best of Country” and “Best Brand Story”.
 The agency’s campaign for Grab entitled Sorry was named winner in the categories “Big Bang” and “Masters of Media.”
 Another campaign for Grab entitled Valentine’s Day won in the “Best of Festive” category.
 The agency’s campaign for TNT entitled SIM Registration was the “Force for Good” category winner.

 Gigil won a bronze in the London International Awards 2024 for the creative strategy of CoCo Tea Cool.

 Gigil won a gold and a silver in the Clio Entertainment Awards in 2024 for Netflix 4Dish Pot in the Out of Home and Experiential & Activations categories respectively under Television and Streaming.